microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 ## Imports for other than the root

-User code which imports any path not at the root of the package should be unsupported (unless the package explicitly documents otherwise).
+User code which imports any path not at the root of the package is not supported.
 This allows refactoring the package's internals.

 ## Undocumented behavior